Samsung NX30 Comparison Review

 The Samsung NX30 is a mirrorless interchangeable lens camera that was officially introduced in January 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 20 megapixel.

 Is the Samsung NX30 a good camera?
-The NX30 has a Camera Elo of 2264.
-This rating puts the NX30 among the top 50 percent of all mirrorless interchangeable lens cameras.
+The NX30 has a Camera Elo of 2180.
+This rating puts the NX30 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the NX30 ranks among the top 40 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|